metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 	* **Allow blank part names for arrangements and part recordings, if an arrangement/partial label is provided**.
 The default is checked (true) - in which case where an arrangement has the same name as the original work, the part will just show the arrangement/partial label (e.g. "Arrangement:").
 If the option is blank (false), there will be text for the part name (which may be the same name as the parent work).
 Note that if "extended" metadata is being used, then blank part names will always have the title metadata added {in curly brackets} regardless of whether it is similar to the canonical part name.

 	* **Removal of common text between parent and child works**.
 This section controls the naming of parts, by stripping parent text from the work name.
-If the work begins with the parent name followed by punctuation then the common text will always be stripped to give the part name (even if there are punctuation or some other minor differences).
+If the work begins with the parent name followed by punctuation then the common text will always be stripped to give the part name, even if there are punctuation or some other minor differences (synonyms will also be matched using the patterns in the next section).

 	  However, common text which is not followed by punctuation or which is not at the start may also be stripped: to prevent this, set "Minimum number of similar words required before eliminating (other than at start)" to zero.
 Otherwise common text longer than the specified number of words (default = 2) will be stripped.
 (Note that this minimum is over-ridden by the previous option - i.e. if a smaller number of words than the minimum could be eliminated and would result in a blank part name, and that is allowed by the previous option, then the words will be removed).

 	* **How title metadata should be included in extended metadata**.
 This subsection contains various parameters affecting the processing of strings in titles, where these are used to "extend" the text in work names.
-This is generally only relevant if "Use canonical work metadata enhanced with title text" is selected on the "Works and parts" tab, although the "prefixes" section is also relevant if "Use only metadata from title text" is selected.
+This is generally only relevant if "Use canonical work metadata enhanced with title text" is selected on the "Works and parts" tab, although the "prefixes" section is also relevant if "Use only metadata from title text" is selected and the synonyms are also used in eliminating parent-child duplication as described above.
 Because titles are free-form, not all circumstances can be anticipated.
-If pure canonical works are used ("Use only metadata from canonical works" and, if necessary, "Full MusicBrainz work hierarchy" on the Works and parts tab, section 2) then this processing should be irrelevant, but no text from titles will be included.
+If pure canonical works are used ("Use only metadata from canonical works" and, if necessary, "Full MusicBrainz work hierarchy" on the Works and parts tab, section 2) then this processing should largely be irrelevant, but no text from titles will be included.
 Some explanations are given below:

       * "Proximity of new words".
 When using extended metadata - i.e. "metadata enhanced with title text", the plugin will attempt to remove similar words in the canonical work name (in MusicBrainz) and the title before extending the canonical name.
 After removing such words, a rather "bitty" result may occur.
 To avoid this, any new words with the specified proximity will have the words between them (or up to the start/end) included even if they repeat words in the work name.